hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hardhat.md

 [ BigNumber { value: "0" } ]
 ```

 That is precisely what we'll do next: Invoke `burninate`.
-This is a `payable` function, which expects a the transaction to contain a minimum of `100` tinybars sent along with it.
+This is a `payable` function, which expects the transaction to contain a minimum of `100` tinybars sent along with it.
 Let's sent `123` tinybars.

 ```javascript
 await trogdor.functions.burninate({ value: 123n * 10_000_000_000n });